BCH-RC/DiVenn/README.md

 ### 3. Click on the graph
 Scrolling with the mouse wheel on the graph will zoom in/out the graph.

 Left clicking a node will show the connected edge colors, which will display the gene regulation status for each experiments.
-Double clicking the same node will hide the connect edge colors.
+Double clicking the same node will hide the connecting edge colors.

 Right clicking a node can show five function options: show or hide one or all node labels; show all gene associated pathway or GO terms.